Bertil Lundell

 Bertil "Berra" Lundell (6 September 1908 – 11 July 1996) was a Swedish ice hockey, football and bandy player, known for representing Hammarby IF in all three sports.

-He represented the Swedish national team in the men's hockey tournament at the 1936 Winter Olympics.
+He represented the Sweden national team in the men's hockey tournament at the 1936 Winter Olympics.

 Athletic career

 Ice hockey

 In 1929, Lundell started to play hockey with Hammarby IF in Elitserien, Sweden's top tier.

 He won five Swedish championships – in 1932, 1933, 1936, 1937 and 1942 – with Hammarby, the club's first domestic titles in its history.

 He retired from playing hockey in 1942.
 In total, Lundell made 183 competitive appearances for Hammarby IF, scoring 28 goals.

-Lundell won 27 caps for the Swedish national team, and represented his country at four major tournaments, such as the 1936 Winter Olympics.
+Lundell won 27 caps for the Sweden national team, and represented his country at four major tournaments, such as the 1936 Winter Olympics.
 He is a recipient of the honorary award Stora Grabbars Märke, which is handed out by Swedish Ice Hockey Association.